This page outlines all relevant limits and limitations present when using the Vercel platform.

 Moreover, the total size of Environment Variables applied to a Deployment, including all the Environment Variables names and values, is limited to 4 KB.
 Deployments made with Environment Variables exceeding the 4 KB limit will fail during the Build Step.

-The maximum number of files that can be uploaded when making a Deployment is
+The maximum number of files that can be uploaded when creating a Deployment is

 10,000 for source files and